What is THC (Tetrahydrocannabinol)?

-THC, or tetrahydrocannabinol, is the principal psychoactive compound found in the cannabis plant, responsible for inducing the sensation of being 'high.'
-As you explore the world of cannabis, whether for medicinal or recreational purposes, understanding the role of THC is crucial.
+THC, or tetrahydrocannabinol, is the principal psychoactive compound found in the cannabis plant, responsible for producing the sensation commonly referred to as being 'high'.
+As interest in cannabis continues to grow — whether for medicinal research or recreational use — understanding the role of THC is essential.

-However, keep in mind that THC is only one of over 100 cannabinoids identified within the complex biochemical makeup of the marijuana plant.
+It is important to recognise, however, that THC is only one of over 100 cannabinoids identified within the complex chemical structure of the cannabis plant.

 Key takeaways